 And my last crucial determiner is the grill which also makes a huge difference for a better result.
 Smoking chicken on the grill is something like roasting the chicken.
 But the actual trick is here to keep the crispy skin after grilling.

 As for it, you should leave the chicken rest uncovered when you take it off the grill.
 If you covered the chicken while resting, it would remove that crispiness.

-I specifically recommend cherry and applewood.
-Both are ideal for the taste along with the flavor of the smoked chicken.
+I specifically recommend cherry and apple wood for smoking.
+Both are ideal for the taste along with flavor in the smoked chicken.

 Otherwise, you can use any of the fruitwood.
 Fruit woods don’t change the flavor of chicken but touch it with a sweet smokiness.
 It can be said to be a perfect combination of taste.